LucaBinotto/LucaBinotto/README.md

 The webapp is running on AWS, while the Postgres database is hosted on Render, and it's avaiable to test his function.
 #### Tech stack:
 - Java, Postgres, Jsp, Tomcat, Maven
-- Infrascturcture: Render (Database Postgres), Aws Tomcat (Web application)
+- Infrascturcture: Render (Database Postgres), Aws Tomcat on Elastic Beanstalk (Web application)

 ### GoodFather-Pizza [💻Live Version](http://goodfather.eu-north-1.elasticbeanstalk.com/home?) [📄 Repo](https://github.com/LucaBinotto/GoodFather-Pizza)
 A concept online menu, with the possibility to place, edit and visualize order online.
 It also implements some Junits test to check the functionality.
 The ordering part, is implemented using a decorator pattern.
 #### Tech stack:
 - Java, Spring Boot, HTML, Junit, Maven
+- Infrascturcture: Aws on Elastic Beanstalk (Web application)

 ### BuildingReservation [📄 Repo](https://github.com/LucaBinotto/BuildingReservation)
 This repository is a backend that expose a series of api to create and save reservations on different building, on a Postgres database.